jenkinsci/kobiton-integration-plugin/README.md

 This plugin provides additional functionality for user to interact with Kobiton platform and services:
 - Upload application to Kobiton Apps Repository.
 - Update version for application in Kobiton Apps Repository.
+- Run appium tests with a specific app version on devices hosted by Kobiton

 ## Dependencies